The Role of a Client-Side Project Manager & Why ERP Projects Need One

 Accountability: Knowing who’s responsible for what is crucial to your ERP implementation’s success.
 A dedicated advocate for the client helps ensure all parties, including the vendor, the organization undergoing the implementation, and any affiliated partners, stick to their commitments.

-Why Your ERP Implementation Needs a Client-Side PM
+Why Your Next ERP Project Needs a Client-Side PM

-If you and your company want to avoid the risks that inherently come with the complexity of implementing an ERP implementation, the solution is relatively simple: identify and hire a client-side project manager.
+If you and your company want to avoid the risks that inherently come with the complexity of an ERP project, the solution is simple: identify and hire a client-side project manager.

 The right client-side PM can help you avoid uncontrolled costs, missed deadlines, and project failure.
 They can also ensure that your ERP system is set up to help meet your organization’s goals.

 Interested in learning more about the advantages and value a client-side project manager can bring to your ERP implementation?
-Contact RPI Consultants—we have proven expertise in supporting the implementation of various ERP systems.
+Contact us below to learn more about our client-side PM services and ensure your next project is a successful one.